-- 1) Install your external memcached server and configure and start it per documentation. - 2) Install your Journyx product to the shared directory using the --externalmemcache IP Address:port syntax for your external memcache server and the external database flags per Journyx installation documentation. - 3) Test the installation - 4) On server 2, if you are using a local user (as opposed to LDAP, NIS or similar), create a user named the same as the user on the first application server with the same UID (user ID). - 5) Mount the shared directory in the same location - 6) Start the Journyx application server on the second application server.
+- 1) Install your external memcached server and configure and start it per documentation. - Install your Journyx product to the shared directory using the --externalmemcache IP Address:port syntax for your external memcache server and the external database flags per Journyx installation documentation. - 3) Test the installation - 4) On server 2, if you are using a local user (as opposed to LDAP, NIS or similar), create a user named the same as the user on the first application server with the same UID (user ID).